worace/worace.github.io/_drafts/youre-in-the-jarmy-now-application-packaging-for-the-jvm.md

 ## Java and the JVM Class Model

 As you may recall from "Java 101", Java code runs on the **J**ava **V**irtual **M**achine.
-Over time, the JVM has evolved into a powerful [polyglot runtime](http://openjdk.java.net/projects/mlvm/summit2019/), but it was created expressly for running the Java programming language, and the 2 still share a lot of design traits.
+These days, the JVM has evolved into a powerful [polyglot runtime](http://openjdk.java.net/projects/mlvm/summit2019/) that we use to host a variety of non-Java languages.
+But it was originally created expressly for the purpose of running Java, and the 2 share a lot of common characteristics.

 On the JVM, as in Java, _everything_ is a class, and the fundamental unit of code for the JVM is a `.class` file.
 The JVM won't run `.java` (or any other language) source files directly, they must first be turned into `.class` files by a compiler.

 Java Class?
 Turned into a `.class`.
 Scala [Anonymous Function](https://www.toptal.com/scala/scala-bytecode-and-the-jvm)?
 Given a funny name and turned into a `.class`.
 Clojure macro?
-Expanded by the Clojure compiler, purified with the blood of a goat, then turned into a `.class`.
+Expanded by the Clojure compiler, purified with the blood of a goat, mixed into a namespace, and [turned into a `.class`](http://blog.kdgregory.com/2016/05/how-and-when-clojure-compiles-your-code.html).

-The [JVM Spec](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html) defines the structure of `.class` files, which contain a binary representation of a class, including its constructors, fields, and methods, expressed as bytecode instructions in the [JVM Instruction Set](https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-6.html).
+A Classfile contains a binary representation of a class, following a structure defined by the [JVM Spec](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html).
+It includes slots for Class-y things like constructors, constants, fields, and methods.
+Most importantly, it contains our actual code, represented as [JVM Bytecode](https://en.wikipedia.org/wiki/Java_bytecode), which describes code using the JVM's internal [instruction set](https://docs.oracle.com/javase/specs/jvms/se7/html/jvms-6.html), which is analogous to the machine-level instruction set that would be hardwired into your [x86](https://en.wikipedia.org/wiki/X86_instruction_listings) or [ARM](https://en.wikipedia.org/wiki/ARM_architecture#Instruction_set) CPU.

+Of course, this is just scratching the surface of a complex topic full of nuances and exceptions.
+For one thing the conventions and state of the art around these things are constantly changing (newer versions of Scala actually _don't_ generate [standalone classes for anonymous functions](https://www.scala-lang.org/news/2.12.0/#java-8-style-bytecode-for-lambdas) because they use Java 8's [invokedynamic](https://www.infoq.com/articles/Invokedynamic-Javas-secret-weapon/) instead).
+And for another there are always exceptions (you can in fact generate Bytecode at runtime rather than including it in a pre-compiled `.class` file, something that dynamic languages like JRuby [do a lot of](https://realjenius.com/2009/10/06/distilling-jruby-the-jit-compiler/)).

+But, in general, especially if you're working in a statically compiled language like Java or Scala, most things will get turned into a `.class` file at compile time.
+As we'll see, managing the generation, organization, and interaction of Classfiles is one of the fundamental tasks for JVM build tools and deployment workflows, so keeping them in mind is a useful model to understand how these processes work.

 ## Making `.class` files